meziantou/Meziantou.CodeDom/README.md

 # Meziantou.CodeDom

-`Meziantou.CodeDom` is a code generator for C#.
-It is much easier to use than `System.CodeDom`.
+`Meziantou.CodeDom` is a language agnostic code generator.
+It is a nice replacement for the old `System.CodeDom`.
+Indeed `System.CodeDom` has not evolved for years.

+`Meziantou.CodeDom` supports most of the modern syntaxes of C#.
+It also provides nice implicit converters, so your code remain understandable.

 The following code:
 ````